weihanglo/async-book/README.md

 :warning: This is an unoffical Traditional Chinese translation of the offical [`Asynchronous Programming in Rust`] book.

+This translation is currently fixed to the commit `da86108` of the original repository.

-To contribute this translation project, file issues or pull requests directly.
+To contribute the translation itsef, file issues or send pull requests directly to this project.
+Do not open any issue related to translations on the original repository.

 [`Asynchronous Programming in Rust`]: https://rust-lang.github.io/async-book